derhuerst/self-decrypting-html-page/readme.md

 [![support me via GitHub Sponsors](https://img.shields.io/badge/support%20me-donate-fa7664.svg)](https://github.com/sponsors/derhuerst)
 [![chat with me on Twitter](https://img.shields.io/badge/chat%20with%20me-on%20Twitter-1da1f2.svg)](https://twitter.com/derhuerst)

-The idea is two have a tool that encrypts any message/secret and generates something that can *decrypt itself*.
+The idea is to have a tool that encrypts any message/secret and generates something that can *decrypt itself*.
 I see two advantages of the HTML-based solution over others:

 - **low entry-barrier**: Everyone has a web browser.
 Everyone with a reasonably modern browser will be able to use the tool, without installing anything.
 It is also more platform-independent than other solutions.
 - **self-contained**: The generated page has all the logic built-in that it needs to decrypt the encrypted message.
 It can be stored as a standalone file.